[Article Updated on March 11, 2021]

 If the Recoverability Test indicates an impairment, the loss is measured by determining the fair value of the asset or asset group and comparing such fair value to the carrying value.
 The amount by which the carrying value exceeds the fair value is recorded as an impairment loss.

 The economic and business climate has been altered by the COVID-19 pandemic and resulting efforts to control its spread.
 The full ramifications of this event will not be fully known for quite some time.
-However, financial reporting issues such as impairment measurement and recognition are likely to impact a large number of businesses in coming months.
+However, financial reporting issues such as impairment measurement and recognition are likely to continue to impact a large number of businesses.